gsoft-inc/sg-orbit/packages/components/README.md

 ## Babel

 The components are transpiled to ES5 compatible code using [babel](https://babeljs.io/).
-The [babel configuration](../../babel.config.js) is located at the root of the repo.
+The [babel configuration](../../babel.config.js) is located at the root of the repository.

 The current configuration use [babel-plugin-transform-runtime](https://babeljs.io/docs/en/babel-plugin-transform-runtime) to optimize the file size of the components.